 With a heart of thanksgiving, Tommy shared these words with friends like you whose gifts and prayers made his transformation possible: “I’m grateful for the things I’ve learned here at the Rescue Mission and for the people who have taught me.
 They’ve allowed me to live life again… to be happy… to be joyous… to be free.”

-To read the full issue of the current Beacon with Duke’s story, download it here.
+To read the full issue of the current Beacon with Tommy’s story, download it here.

 Tommy’s story of hope and healing is inspiring.
 Our long-term recovery programs exist to help other men, women and children in the Charlotte region find healing.
 Will you help provide this help to others?